lingfenghsiang/Persistent-Memory-Study/README.md

 ```
 ndctl list -v
 ```
-You could get hints that shows:
+You could get hints that show:
 ```
 [
   {